klustria/oci-devops-helidon-example/README.md

 2. Create an Instance Group or OKE Cluster deployment targets.
 3. Use Terraform to create automation of OCI resources provisioning that will be needed to build the DevOps environment.
 4. Provide a quick tutorial on how to add OCI Object Storage integration into a Helidon application.
+5. Use OCI cloud-shell to run this example through.

 ## Prerequisite
 - An OCI tenancy that can provision a Compute Node and work with the DevOps Service such as a paid service.
-This will also work on the free trial of the [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm) which will only be  valid up to 30 days after sign-up.
+This will also work on the free trial of the [OCI Free Tier](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier.htm).

 ## Tasks
 ### Set up Cloud Shell/Cloud Editor access.